 Without a Will, the process for the Court to appoint representative to transfer your assets will take longer and is more costly before your assets can be distributed.

 Although it is not mandatory to have your Will executed in front of lawyers, it is recommended for lawyers to act as your witnesses so that it will be harder for your Will to be contested.
-Do remember that the signing of your Will must be witnessed by 2 persons at the same time, whom cannot be your beneficiaries nor your spouse.
+Do remember that the signing of your Will must be witnessed by 2 persons at the same time, both of whom cannot be your beneficiaries or your spouse.

-Foxwood will arrange for lawyers to be your witness if you opt for the comprehensive or bundle package.
+Foxwood will arrange for lawyers to be your witness if you opt for the bundle package.